Home Articles FAQ Site Map

 A judgment is a final order of the court, signed by a judge or a commissioner that specifies a cash amount owed.
 The courts have no way to help you enforce your judgment.
 You must do it yourself, or get help to enforce your judgment.

-Currently, the interest rate in Georgia is the Prime Rate plus three percent, compounded annually.
+Currently, the interest rate in Georgia is the Prime Rate plus three percent, compounded annually (For all judgments in 2003 or later, before that was 12% simple interest.
 Anyone who enforces a judgment needs to keep track of the interest accrued, credits (when the debtor pays), and debits (what you spent to enforce the judgment).
 Payments must be applied to interest first, then the principal owed.

 You can enforce (collect) Judgments can be enforced in many ways.
-One of the old-school ways is to record a Fieri Facias (FiFA).
+The only way to enforce a judgment in GA is to use the old-school recording of a Fieri Facias (FiFA).
 A FiFa is the same thing as a Writ Of Execution in other states.
 The FiFa can be recorded with the County Recorder in a county where the debtor owns or will own real estate.
 If the debtor sells or refinances (and the property is not underwater) you may get paid.

 In GA, when you file a garnishment (wage or bank) you are listed as Plaintiff.
 It is because a garnishment in GA is a new action/claim/lawsuit, it gets a new case number.
 The OJC's name doesn't appear anywhere.